ese3500/final-project-yanfu-srikrishna/README.md

 What major components do you need and why?

 We need an ultrasonic sensor to detect the presence of obstacles.
+We also want to have a servo on which the sensor is mounted.
+This will allow the sensor to be swept across different angles such that the surroundings are mapped.

 ### 10. Evaluation